workvivo/public/Unwired-users/One-time-passcode/README.md

 ## Quick Start

-Quickly start experimenting with the unwired users API by using one of the following sample code.
+Quickly start experimenting with the unwired users API by using the sample code provided below.

 You do **not** need to create a new key pair to run the sample code; keys are already provided and registered with the `unwired.workvivo.red` environment.
 **However, for your own Workvivo environments, you must generate and register your own key pair.**